MobilityData/gtfs-validator/web/service/README.md

 ## Local Development

-A google cloud credentials file is requierd to start the web service.
+To start the web service fully integrated with a Google Cloud Platform project a valid Google cloud credentials file is required to start the web service.
 Either complete the steps above to provision a new Google Cloud project or reach out to the maintainers of the project to be granted access to the production instance credentials.
+To start the web service without a Google cloud integration, use the `local` Spring Boot profile.
+To start the web service using the local profile add the following JVM parameters to the starting script, `-Dspring.profiles.active=local`.

 The location of credential key file is located in `web/service/src/main/resources/application.properties`.